-A modular training programme for professionals in all Post 16 settings.
+A Professional Development Programme for professionals in all Post-16 settings.

-The AET Post 16 Programme offers training and resources to professionals working in various Post 16 settings for autistic young people above 16 years.
-The AET Post 16 programme will form an essential part of your Continuing Professional Development.
+The Post-16 Professional Development Programme offers training and resources to professionals working in various Post-16 settings for autistic young people above 16 years.
+The Programme offers an essential part of your Continuing Professional Development.

 Why is our Professional Development Programme needed?

-Review the latest stats and figures from the UK Government to discover why the AET Professional Development Programme is needed.
+Review the latest statistics and figures from the UK Government to discover why the AET Professional Development Programme is needed.

 How we teach